Cuenca, Ecuador

 Expats, digital nomads and retirees living in Cuenca responded:

 "Expats and digital nomads living in Cuenca appreciate the city's colonial charm, its vibrant culture, and its affordability.
 They also enjoy the temperate climate, the friendly locals, and the abundance of outdoor activities.
 On the other hand, some expats and digital nomads find the language barrier and the lack of modern amenities to be challenging.
-Additionally, the city's infrastructure can be unreliable and the cost of living is rising," commented one expat who moved to Cuenca.
+Additionally, the city's infrastructure can be unreliable and the cost of living is rising," said one expat living in Cuenca.

 Connect